bing0o/Python-Scripts/README.md

 ## :information_source: &nbsp;what is this ?!
-a Collection of simple python scripts, for penetration testing & automation
+a Collection of simple python scripts, for penetration testing & automation, it's like I just save my scripts here and not all of them are useful. ^^
 ## :notebook_with_decorative_cover: &nbsp;Description:
 :black_small_square: short description for each script.